Mintbase/Grants-Program/applications/partage-lock.md

   - A technical slide deck is used by our dev team to reach our deadlines (Jan 24th, pitch to Encode Club x Near Horizon accelerator).
 It is available here: [dev pres Jan.
 24](https://docs.google.com/presentation/d/1bfBZw7jXl_bvPlXOd2CdYmqmeSxj4JcRtHBPe2AC1OA/edit?usp=sharing)

 - **PoC and research on the topic:**
-The relevance of developing a network of blockchain-controlled smart locks for adding a layer of shared utilities to urban infrastructure has been described in a medium article, rooted in academic research on Blockchain for Smart Cities (our CEO’s background studies).
-In short, the research states that the essence of cities has always been to share utilities between a gathering of inhabitants, and urban areas could be the context for mass adoption if citizens had a purpose to use it.
-Blockchain would help democratize access to a common resource or a shared utility within the daily functioning of an average city, that would be available through the most commonly used device, a smartphone.
+Our project's relevance is underpinned by extensive research into blockchain applications for smart cities, a subject thoroughly explored in our Medium article.
+This research, drawing from our CEO's academic background, highlights the potential of blockchain-controlled smart locks in urban environments.
+The key premise is that cities, as hubs for shared utilities, can greatly benefit from blockchain technology to democratize access to common resources, making them easily available via smartphones.
-The whole article is available here: https://medium.com/partage_xyz/democratizing-access-to-utilities-blockchain-for-smart-cities-25eefb0348e7.
+The full article, detailing how blockchain can transform smart city utilities, is accessible here: https://medium.com/partage_xyz/democratizing-access-to-utilities-blockchain-for-smart-cities-25eefb0348e7.

-Another medium article presents a strategy for Partage Lock deployment rooted in another academic field called “citizen science”.
-It covers examples of successful citizen-led deployments of connected devices in our cities and provides ideas for building partnerships with smart cities and universities to successfully deploy our app at scale.
-It is available here: https://medium.com/partage_xyz/democratizing-access-to-utilities-citizen-engagement-strategy-in-blockchain-for-smart-cities-352a8096dd22.
+Furthermore, another Medium article delves into a strategy for deploying Partage Lock, inspired by the principles of "citizen science".
+It discusses successful citizen-driven implementations of connected devices and suggests strategies for partnering with smart cities and universities for widespread app deployment.
+This article is available here: https://medium.com/partage_xyz/democratizing-access-to-utilities-citizen-engagement-strategy-in-blockchain-for-smart-cities-352a8096dd22.

 Our best proof-of-concept so far is coming from the clear interest from established industry leaders proposing that we engage in a mutual NDA that gives us access to their open API and reserved developer tools so we could integrate our solution into their devices.

 - **What Partage Lock will and will not provide:**
-Partage Lock will provide access control of physical gates.
-We believe that there’s a great potential for giving access to real-world items through the blockchain while the tech ecosystem is looking for practical use cases and a business model built on tangible products to onboard new adopters.
+Partage Lock is designed to provide robust access control for physical assets, tapping into the vast potential of utilizing blockchain technology for real-world applications.
+As the tech ecosystem explores practical use cases and seeks business models grounded in tangible products, Partage Lock aims to be a frontrunner in onboarding new adopters into the blockchain space.

-So far, Partage will not handle digital gated content.
-We do have big ideas for future developments in that space, which aligns with the Partage mission.
-Suppose we could use Partage to share revenues from a successful YouTube video generating millions of views with all the early supporters.
-Or to offer passive income to all team members having participated in a successful piece of art or video game.
-These ideas were reviewed last year and tested through lean experiments with niche customer targets, and we couldn’t find an easy go-to-market validation.
-A 5-min video presentation of our market research is available here: https://youtu.be/cWC9rXksXiI?si=m4413wCddohpt1KT
+Currently, Partage does not support the management of digital gated content.
+However, we have ambitious plans for future expansions in this area, which resonate with our broader mission.
+Imagine using Partage to distribute revenues from a viral YouTube video among its early supporters, or offering passive income to contributors of a successful artwork or video game.
+These concepts were explored and subjected to lean experiments targeting niche markets last year.
+Despite the challenges in finding a straightforward market entry strategy, we remain committed to these ideas.
+To gain more insights into our market research and findings, you can view our 5-minute video presentation here: https://youtu.be/cWC9rXksXiI?si=m4413wCddohpt1KT

 ### Ecosystem Fit